 We survey evolution of these approaches next.

-\textbf{Early attempts}: In non-DP settings, both GANs (Generative Adversarial Networks) \citep{goodfellow2014generativeadversarialnetworks} and Variational Autoencoders (VAEs) \citep{kingma2022autoencodingvariationalbayes} have been successfully applied to generative tasks, especially in image domains.
+\textbf{Early attempts}: In non-DP settings, both GANs (Generative Adversarial Networks) \cite{goodfellow2014generativeadversarialnetworks} and Variational Autoencoders (VAEs) \cite{kingma2022autoencodingvariationalbayes} have been successfully applied to generative tasks, especially in image domains.
 GANs are adversarial networks that approximate the joint data distribution through an adversarial training process that pits a generator, which attempts to produce a synthetic sample good enough to fool a discriminator, against a discriminator that learns to distinguish real vs. synthetic samples.
 VAEs, on the other hand, attempt to model the joint distribution of data by mapping a sample to a distribution in the latent space (encoding step), then sampling from this distribution (decoding step).

-DP-GANs either employ DP-SGD like training: DP-GAN \citep{dpgans}, RDP-CGAN \citep{Torfi_2022}, CTAB-GAN$+$ \citep{beb4dd08069842f485cfcd92e2adbd3f}, or attempt private inference via ensembling (PATE-GAN \citep{yoon2018pategan}).
-However, an empirical study that looked at the performance of downstream ML models trained on DP synthetic data (Machine Learning Efficiency) by \citet{DBLP:journals/corr/abs-2112-09238} demonstrated that previously discussed workload-based methods outperform GAN-based models, with the latter not being able to accurately preserve even one-dimensional statistics of the tabular data.
-GAN-based methods may be hard to train with DP-SGD due to GANs' adversarial nature and their inherent instability (even in a non-DP setting) \citep{tran2024differentiallyprivatetabulardata}.
-VAE-based approaches include DPGM \citep{acs2018differentiallyprivatemixturegenerative}, DP-SYN \citep{dpsyn}, and P3GM \citep{DBLP:journals/corr/abs-2006-12101}; DP combinations of both GANs and VAEs also exist \cite{yang2024tabulardatasynthesisdifferential}.
+DP-GANs either employ DP-SGD like training: DP-GAN \cite{dpgans}, RDP-CGAN \cite{Torfi_2022}, CTAB-GAN$+$ \cite{beb4dd08069842f485cfcd92e2adbd3f}, or attempt private inference via ensembling (PATE-GAN \cite{yoon2018pategan}).
+However, an empirical study that looked at the performance of downstream ML models trained on DP synthetic data (\textit{Machine Learning Efficiency} metric) by \citet{DBLP:journals/corr/abs-2112-09238} demonstrated that previously discussed workload-based methods outperform GAN-based models, with the latter not being able to accurately preserve even one-dimensional statistics of the tabular data.
+GAN-based methods may be hard to train with DP-SGD due to GANs' adversarial nature and their inherent instability (even in a non-DP setting) \cite{tran2024differentiallyprivatetabulardata}.
+VAE-based approaches include DPGM \cite{acs2018differentiallyprivatemixturegenerative}, DP-SYN \cite{dpsyn}, and P3GM \cite{DBLP:journals/corr/abs-2006-12101}; DP combinations of both GANs and VAEs also exist \cite{yang2024tabulardatasynthesisdifferential}.
 Another approach, Kamino \cite{ge2021kamino}, fits the distribution of one column (or small group of columns) given all previously generated columns using any discriminative model with DP-SGD, and splitting the privacy budget between the trained models.